 We know which specific insurance companies are better than others.
 We can save you hours of talking to companies and listening to agents trying to sell you expensive coverage.

 If you’ve been quoted with expensive premiums before, don’t think it’s your only option.
-Even if you’ve applied to an insurance company before and been rejected, you can still get quality life insurance.
+Even if an insurance company denied your application, you can still get quality life insurance.

 There are always options, like guaranteed coverage.
 These plans won’t ask about your job.
-They will never know what your occupation is, and there is no chance you’ll be declined.
+They will never know what your occupation is, and you won’t be declined.

 As you probably guessed, there are some drawbacks of guaranteed acceptance life insurance.
 They are more expensive and have low coverage limits.